ekingan/rad-client/README.md

 1. Any characters between the factory and the unique code are considered the version

 ### One more thing
 In my last several positions I have worked almost exclusively in Ruby on Rails.
-To complete this challenge using Ruby on Rails seemed too easy, and frankly, too boring, and I wanted to try my hand at creating this application using some tools I don't know very well.
+To complete this challenge using Ruby on Rails seemed too easy, and frankly, too boring, I wanted to try my hand at creating this application using some tools I don't know very well.
 I am sure I am breaking some rules as far as what is considered to be 'best practice', however, I hope I get some points for trying something new and being able to learn quickly.
+I could have spent a lot longer on this challenge but wanted to get it back to you without too much delay.
 Thanks for considering me for this opportunity!